uidotdev/usehooks/README.md

 If you'd like to submit new post ideas, improve existing posts, or change anything about the website feel free to submit an issue or pull-request.

 Please consider sponsoring this project through my [Github sponsors page](https://github.com/sponsors/gragland).
 Any level of support is appreciated.
-I have a few higher tiers that include having your company listed on usehooks website and newsletter.
+I have a few higher tiers that include having your company listed on the usehooks website and newsletter.

 To run locally, `yarn`, then `yarn dev`, then open [localhost:8000](https://localhost:8000).